canarieids/Zeek-Ubuntu-22.04/README.md

 ## 3.9 Install Dependancies

->Install the required dependancies for Zeek
+>(Root) Install the required dependancies for Zeek
 >

 ```
-#sudo apt-get install cmake make gcc g++ flex bison libpcap-dev libssl-dev python3 python3-dev swig zlib1g-dev
+sudo apt-get install cmake make gcc g++ flex bison libpcap-dev libssl-dev python3 python3-dev swig zlib1g-dev
 ```

->Install optional dependancies for Zeek
+>(Root) Install optional dependancies for Zeek
 >
 ```
-#sudo apt-get install python3-git python3-semantic-version
+sudo apt-get install python3-git python3-semantic-version
 ```

 ## 3.10 Configure interfaces for Promiscuous mode

 Zeek requires the interfaces on which it will sniff traffic be configured into PROMISCUOUS mode.
 By configuring your interfaces into this mode, you are allowing the network interface to receive packets that would normally be discarded.
+Execute these commands as (Root)

 1. Create a file called `/etc/systemd/system/promisc.service`